Carlos571459/SaitamaV2/README.md

     end
 end

-local function updateToolNames(toolTable)
+local function N1()
-    while character and character.Humanoid and character.Humanoid.Health > 0 do
+    while character.Humanoid.Health > 0 do
         local hotbar = playerGui:FindFirstChild("Hotbar")
         if hotbar then
             local backpack = hotbar:FindFirstChild("Backpack")
             if backpack then
                 local hotbarFrame = backpack:FindFirstChild("Hotbar")
                 if hotbarFrame then
-                    for buttonName, toolData in pairs(toolTable) do
+                    for buttonName, toolData in pairs(t1) do
                         local baseButton = hotbarFrame:FindFirstChild(buttonName)
                         baseButton = baseButton and baseButton:FindFirstChild("Base")
                         if baseButton then
                             local toolName = baseButton:FindFirstChild("ToolName")
-                            if toolName and toolName:IsA("TextLabel") then
+                            if toolName and toolName.Text == toolData.original then
+                                toolName.Text = toolData.new
+                                applyFont(toolName)
+                            end
+                        end
+                    end
+                end
+            end
+        end
+        task.wait(0.1)
+    end
+end

+local function N2()
+    while character.Humanoid.Health > 0 do
+        local hotbar = playerGui:FindFirstChild("Hotbar")
+        if hotbar then
+            local backpack = hotbar:FindFirstChild("Backpack")
+            if backpack then
+                local hotbarFrame = backpack:FindFirstChild("Hotbar")
+                if hotbarFrame then
+                    for buttonName, toolData in pairs(t2) do
+                        local baseButton = hotbarFrame:FindFirstChild(buttonName)
+                        baseButton = baseButton and baseButton:FindFirstChild("Base")
+                        if baseButton then
+                            local toolName = baseButton:FindFirstChild("ToolName")
+                            if toolName then
                                 if toolName.Text == toolData.original then
                                     toolName.Text = toolData.new
                                     applyFont(toolName)
                                 end
-                                if toolName.Text == "Cursed Strike" then
+                                if toolName.Text == "Do not change here" then addCursedFireTo(baseButton)
-                                    addCursedFireTo(baseButton)
                                 else
                                     removeCursedFireFrom(baseButton)